YuB-W/Domain-Executor/README.md

 # ManaV2ForRoblox - Revived
 Cool script for roblox

-It's ~~not~~ discontinued for sometime.

-Supports executors that has file system
+Supports any executors that has file system AND getngenv thing

 Loadstring:
 ```